DataDog/documentation/content/en/agent/guide/heroku-ruby.md

 That output shows us that the Logs agent is now running correctly and sending our Ruby application log to Datadog.

-Navigate now to [Logs in the Datadog application](https://app.datadoghq.com/logs?cols=core_host%2Ccore_service&index=%2A&messageDisplay=inline&query=source%3Aruby&stream_sort=desc), and filtering by Source:ruby you will start seeing your Rails logs in Datadog
+Navigate now to [Logs in the Datadog application](https://app.datadoghq.com/logs?cols=core_host%2Ccore_service&index=%2A&messageDisplay=inline&query=source%3Aruby&stream_sort=desc), and filter by `Source:ruby` to start seeing your Rails logs in Datadog.

 {{< img src="agent/guide/heroku_ruby/ruby_logs.png" alt="Application generated logs" >}}